mik3y/airdash/README.md

 This simple server has two responsibilities:

 1. Run a basic HTTP server to serve up the AirDash javascript/app at the root url (e.g. `http://localhost:8000/`).
-2. Optionally, connect to any TCP data sources, and make their data available to the web app, through a built-in API.
+2. Connect and listen to (or poll) data sources, aggregating their updates and making it available to the web app, through a built-in API.

-Because modern web applications can only fetch data through HTTP/HTTPS, it's responsibility #2 that allows AirDash to read from more than just those kind of sources.

 ### Server API